ProbabiliSaaS/docs/bf_commands/pbf.params.md

 # PBF.PARAMS

-Usage: `PBF.PARAMS filter element`
+Usage: `PBF.PARAMS filter item`

-The `PBF.PARAMS` command checks whether an element exists in a filter.
+The `PBF.PARAMS` command checks whether an item exists in a filter.

 Example:
 ```